libts/tslib/README.md

 #### libts and filter plugins (`module`)

-This is the hardware independent core part: _libts and all filter modules_ as _shared libraries_, build on the following operating systems.
+This is the hardware independent core part: _libts and all filter modules_ as _shared libraries_, build on the following operating systems and probably more.

 * **GNU / Linux**
 * **Android / Linux**